begbaj/vim-icue/README.md

 " ... other init.vim stuff
 let g:vimicue_<mode>_layout = {'<keyname>': [<R>, <G>, <B>], ... , 'default': [<R>, <G>, <B>]}
 " ... other init.vim stuff
-" NOTE: This is if your keyboard only supports one color, as mine does
 ```
 Values between `[]` are all integers from 0 to 255.